To mark National Clean Air Day (19th June), we’ve teamed up with National Trust Cymru and RSPB to …

 They’ve tried stopping before but gone back to it quickly

-If your child is struggling to stop, they may already feel ashamed, frustrated or stuck.
-Try to avoid pressure.
-What they need is your calm support and belief that change is possible even if it takes a few tries.
+If your child is finding it hard to stop, they may already feel stuck, frustrated or ashamed.
+They might be scared they’ve let you down.
+Try to take the pressure off.
+What they need most is your calm support and to know you believe change is possible, even if it takes more than one try.

-Let them take the lead where possible.
-You can guide, support and encourage, but the goal is to keep them involved in their own plan.
+Let them take the lead where they can.
+You can guide, encourage and check in, but try to keep them involved in their own plan, it helps them feel more in control and more motivated to keep going.

 Nicotine withdrawal can be uncomfortable, especially in the first few days.
 Let your child know that what they’re feeling is normal and temporary.